Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 ### Hide labels in an accessible way

 In some cases, it may be useful to hide the label visually.
-Attention, labels can be hidden if and only if the field function is sufficiently clear and understandable in its context: for example, a search field next to a magnifying glass icon.
+Note: labels can be hidden only if the field function is sufficiently clear and understandable in its context: for example, a search field next to a magnifying glass icon.

 Even though the label is visually hidden, it should still be accessible to assistive technologies.

-This method consists of using a CSS class (using the <code>visually-hidden</code> class from Bootstrap/Boosted) allowing accessible hiding.
-Using accessible masking allows the element to be hidden from view, while retaining its vocalization by assistive tools or technologies (AT).
-Be careful, do not use classic CSS masking (<code>display: none;</code> or <code>visibility: hidden;</code>) because the element will also be hidden for screen readers.
+This method uses a CSS class (for example, the <code>visually-hidden</code> class from Bootstrap/Boosted) to hide content accessibly.
+Using accessible hiding keeps the element visually hidden while remaining available to assistive technologies (e.g. spoken by screen readers).
+Avoid using display:none or <code>visibility:hidden</code>, because these also hide content from screen readers.

 See the example at <a href="../../../web/components-examples/accessible-hiding/" target="_blank">accessible masking example</a> for more information.